chibiboba/JS-120/JS 129/JS 129 study guide.md

 // => 3 hello world
 ```

 - `this` on line 6 refers to `obj` because the order of method calls starts from line 11, where method `foo` is invoked by `obj` and the context is set to `obj`.
-Then on line 7, a new function is permanently bound to context of `this`, which still refers to `obj`.
+Then on line 7, foo references a new function that is permanently bound to context of `this`, which still refers to `obj`.
 The new function invokes the original `foo` function with permanent context of `obj`, so on line 6, `this` refers to `obj`.

 ##### Solution 3 : Use arrow function